-The highly anticipated horror film The Nun is slated for a September 7, 2018 release.
-Despite a few delays and only a teaser for a full-length trailer existing, fans and media alike have pieced together facts about the story and production of the The Conjuring series's fifth installment.
+The highly anticipated horror film The Nun arrives on September 7, 2018.
+Despite a few delays and only a teaser for a full-length trailer existing, fans and media alike have pieced together facts about the story and production of The Conjuring series' fifth installment.

 Since it began in 2013, the Conjuring franchise has created its own unique horror universe, with Easter eggs aplenty.
-While much speculation remains over plot details, a number of facts about The Nun have been verified - leaving fans eager to learn more.
+While much speculation remains over plot details, many facts about The Nun have been verified - leaving fans eager to learn more.

-Technically a follow-up to The Conjuring 2 from 2016, The Nun is set in 1952 Romania, according to distribution studio Warner Bros.
-The story reportedly begins with a nun's mysterious suicide at the Cârța Monastery; the Vatican suspects something deeper and promptly sends a nun about to take her final vows and a priest to investigate.
+Technically a follow-up to The Conjuring 2 from 2016, The Nun takes place in 1952 Romania, according to distribution studio Warner Bros.
+The story reportedly begins with a nun's mysterious suicide at the Cârța Monastery; the Vatican promptly sends a sister about to take her final vows and a priest to investigate.

-With Corin Hardy directing and American Horror Story's Taissa Farmiga playing the protagonist, The Nun promises to deliver an abundance of surprises and send viewers even further into the darkness that is The Conjuring universe.
+With Corin Hardy directing and American Horror Story's Taissa Farmiga playing the protagonist, The Nun promises to deliver an abundance of surprises and to send viewers even further into the darkness of the Conjuring universe.